What is Biliteracy para todos™?

 In Biliteracy para todos™, biliteracy is seen from the perspectives of both the biliteracy teacher and the biliterate student.

-The CLC and PVR lessons allow teachers to intentionally create opportunities for intentionally designed biliteracy teaching.
+The Cross-Linguistic-Connections (CLC) and Preview-View-Review (PVR) lessons allow teachers to intentionally create opportunities for intentionally designed biliteracy teaching.

 Students are encouraged to become biliterate as they move through the three stages of this program’s biliteracy progression.
 Through this process, the students use their full linguistic repertoire while making sense of how English and Spanish are similar and different.